jsreport/docs/docs/scripts.md

 ## Use external modules

 You can `require` external modules as it's common in node.js.
 However, you need to opt-in in the config first.
-You can do it either by setting `allowLocalFilesAccess=true` or naming the allowed modules using:
+You can do it either by setting `trustUserCode=true` or naming the allowed modules using:

 ```js
 {